nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 serve the aforementioned purpose.

 The `HistoryCommand` makes use of the following set of invariance:
-- The most recent commit that belongs to the current branch is always labelled as `CURRENT`
+- The most recent commit that belongs to the current branch is always labelled as `MAIN`
 - The most recent commit that belongs to the second-most-recent branch is always labelled as `OLD`

 These guarantees are assured by the `VersionedModel#commit` method.
-Note that `HEAD` and `CURRENT` need not refer to the same commit e.g. if the user reverts to a previous commit then `CURRENT` and `HEAD` will refer to different commits.
+Note that `HEAD` and `MAIN` need not refer to the same commit e.g. if the user reverts to a previous commit then `MAIN` and `HEAD` will refer to different commits.

 Because this set of invariance are respected, thus `HistoryCommand` can show commit history by doing the following:
-- fetch commit labelled as `CURRENT` and `OLD` from disk (methods to do this exposed by `VersionedModel`)
+- fetch commit labelled as `MAIN` and `OLD` from disk (methods to do this exposed by `VersionedModel`)
-- find the lowest common ancestor between `CURRENT` and `OLD` (`Commit#LCA` method used here)
+- find the lowest common ancestor between `MAIN` and `OLD` (`Commit#LCA` method used here)
 - show all commits from initial commit until the lowest common ancestor found above normally
-- show all commits from the lowest common ancestor until `CURRENT` and `OLD` as per the desired formatting
+- show all commits from the lowest common ancestor until `MAIN` and `OLD` as per the desired formatting

 The following sequence diagram shows the above implementation: